Jonetz/Jonetz.github.io/_posts/2025-12-12-Ontologies-Knowledge-Graphs.md

 ---
 layout: single
 title:  "Knowledge Graphs and Ontologies"
-excerpt: "Artificial Intelligence for non Techies II"
+excerpt: "Artificial Intelligence for non Techies II - This article introduces knowledge graphs – a technology that is significantly underrepresented in the media and is particularly known for its precision and explainability."
 permalink: /posts/2025/12/Knowledge-Graphs/
 tags:
   - LLM